 If you have particularly severe patches of razor burn with painful red bumps, treat them with a cocktail of hydrocortisone followed by an over-the-counter bacitracin ointment like Neosporin, which will help kill any bacteria.
 Lastly, dab the area with a salicylic acid gel (1-2% strength) to remove excess oil from the bump.

 As the old adage goes, “An ounce of prevention is worth a pound of cure.”
-Preventing razor burn will save you from the discomfort and unsightly red bumps, so if you’re noticing you are frequently getting razor burn, it’s time to examine your shaving routine.
-Here are a few tips for preventing razor burn:
+Preventing pesky razor burns will save you from the discomfort and unsightly red bumps, so if you’re noticing you are frequently getting razor burns, it’s time to examine your

 - Shave after showering so that your skin is soft and your hairs are looser in your pores.
 You can even apply a warm compress over the last five minutes of the shower to further open your pores and soften your skin.